mrpotatosanta/bo1-zombies-autosplitter/README.md

     - Feel free to add, remove, or re-order components to fit your needs.
     - You could even add other tools like **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout.
 - **Streaming:** To reduce clutter on stream, you can either remove the "Splits" component from the layout entirely or crop the window capture in OBS to only show the timers.
 - LiveSplit automatically remembers your last used splits.
-If it doesn’t, simply open `bo1 splits.lss` to restore them
+If it doesn’t, simply open `bo1 subsplits.lss` to restore them

 ---